luxleather/SupportBot/commands-list.md

 What is new in TELOS 3.0:
 - CSV export can be found in Settings
-- Added halving to 50 TELOS at block 1018866
+- changing Masternodes/staking reward splitt at block 1276502 : 30% (staking) 70% (MNs)
-- Added collateral change to Tiers 100K / 300K / 1M / 3M / 10M
+- Masternode Collateral Tiers 100K / 300K / 1M / 3M / 10M
 - Added new spork and checks against Fakenodes and Stake attacks (new consensus doesnt allow to receive Stake and MN reward in the same block for the same reward)
 - Wallet enforces users to add Encryption
+- Security fixes
 - Masternodeprivkeys are now stored in wallet and not in transcendence.conf
 - Wallet.dat is obfuscated randomly to prevent malware from finding it - Convetional Wallet.dat can be exported as file in order to move to another machine
 - Explanation why we do this kind of Fraud Prevention at first startup